Motorola Q9c

-The Motorola Q9c is a Windows Mobile 6 smartphone, a slim device with a similar style to Motorola's MOTORAZR.
+The Motorola Q9c was a smartphone first released in 2007.
+Initially released as an upgrade to Motorola's Q Series, the Q9C contained a Windows Mobile 6 operating system, push email and instant messaging capabilities, a 1.3 megapixel camera, stereo sound, as well as Bluetooth and GPS navigation.

-Sprint first offered the Motorola Q9c in November 2007.
-It is the second generation Motorola Q, with updated features and software.
-Measuring ½” thicker than the last one, the Motorola Q9c offers the Windows Mobile smartphone Home screen, with direct links to business applications such as email, calendar, contacts, to-dos and more.
-It can be customized using XML to contain other information, including links to voicemail, SMS, weather (via the free Weather Bug plugin).
-The Motorola Q9c has Windows Mobile 6, stereo Bluetooth, EV-DO Rev. A broadband-speed downloads, voice dialing and a full HTML Web browser to surf the internet.
+In addition, the Motorola Q9c also had more advanced features for the time, such as EV-DO high speed data, voice dialing and a full HTML web browser capable of surfing the internet, while being able to use simple e-mail functionality.

-Verizon released the Q9m in late 2007, which has music features specific to Verizon, as well as the Q9c for their network in June 2008 with a black metal bezel.
-Alltel and U.S. Cellular released the Q9c in the late summer of 2008, offering the same model in lime-green.
-AT&T currently uses the Q9h model (which is the GSM version of the same phone).
+Sprint released the Q9c in 2007, and Verizon originally released the Q9c for their network in June 2008.
+Alltel and U.S. Cellular subsequently released the Q9c in the summer of 2008.
+AT&T's last used model was the Q9h model, which is the GSM version of the same phone.

 In June 2008, Motorola added a software update allowing Sprint customers to officially upgrade their operating system to Windows Mobile 6.1.
+The phone was discontinued on 13th February 2007.

 Key features

-MOTO Q 9c is a smart phone made in 2008 that delivers high-speed mobile Web at EV-DO speeds with Microsoft Internet Explorer and USB 1.1 connectivity.
+The Q9c was a smart phone made in 2007 and discontinued on 13 Feb 2007 that delivered high-speed mobile Web at EV-DO speeds with Microsoft Internet Explorer and USB 1.1 connectivity.
 Configuration of consumer email accounts (POP3/ IMAP4) and Windows Mobile with Direct Push technology keeps users connected to both work and personal email accounts, in real time.
-MOTO Q 9c has 128 MB of internal memory and is upgradable up to 32GB of optional removable memory, and has Microsoft ActiveSync that allows users to sync email, contacts and calendars with their PC.
+MOTO Q 9c has 128 MB of internal memory and was upgradable up to 32 GB of optional removable memory, and supported Microsoft ActiveSync that allowed users to sync email, contacts and calendars with their PC.
+However, it used the outdated Windows Mobile that became unpopular in the tech community in comparison to iOS and Android.